Gauszton/dotfile/README.md

-# zsh
+# DotFile
-My ZSH conf
+My dotFile from MacOS and Debian/Ubuntu